-A medallion was made to commemorate the opening of the Pier in 1863, showing the new Pier itself.
-On the reverse are the words: ‘The first pile was screwed June 21st 1862, opened to the public May 21st 1863.
+At the time there was a fashion for making medallions to commemorate occasions.
+The opening of the Pier in 1863 was no exception, with the front showing the new Pier itself.
+On the reverse was written ‘The first pile was screwed June 21st 1862, opened to the public May 21st 1863.
 Length 1350 feet, breadth 21 feet.’
-The 31mm diameter medal was made of white metal.
+At 31mm diameter this medal was made in white metal.

-- One was made for The Blackpool Tower, stating that a foundation stone was laid on September 25th 1891.
+- One for The Blackpool Tower, marked the laying of the foundation stone on September 25th, 1891.